vivek-vilvaraj/libcxlmi_old/README.md

 - Does not require an OS (pre-boot).

 Two abstractions (opaque data structures):
-- `struct cxlmi_ctx`: library context object - this holds general information about opened/tracked endpoints as well as library settings.
-Before discovery a new context must be created via `cxlmi_new_ctx()`, and once done, the `cxlmi_free_ctx()` counterpart must be called.
+- `struct cxlmi_ctx`: library context object - holds general information common to all opened/tracked endpoints as well as library settings.
+Before discovery a new context must be created via `cxlmi_new_ctx()`, and once finished with it, the `cxlmi_free_ctx()` counterpart must be called.

-- `struct cxlmi_endpoint`: an MI endpoint - mechanism of communication with a CXL-MI subsystem.
+- `struct cxlmi_endpoint`: an MI endpoint - mechanism of communication with a CXL-MI.
 For MCTP, an endpoint will be the component that holds the MCTP address (EID), and receives request messages.
-Endpoint creation is done by opening an mctp endpoint through `cxlmi_open_mctp()`.
+Endpoint creation is done by opening an MCTP endpoint through `cxlmi_open_mctp()`.
 The respective housekeeping is done with the `cxlmi_close()` counterpart.
 Given a context, all tracked endpoints in the system can be iterated with the `cxlmi_for_each_endpoint()` (and similar) iterator.